fleetdm/fleet/handbook/support-process.md

 1. What does the user want to be able to do in Fleet?
 Is the requested feature for fleetctl, REST API or the Fleet UI?

-2. What is the use case or motivation behind the request?
+2. Motivation: What is the use case or motivation behind the request?
 You may have to ask the reporter additional questions to uncover this information.
 For example, "why would it be helpful to have this ability in Fleet?"
 ```

 #### Questions